-The members of the Audit Committee are Messrs.
+The members of the Audit Committee currently are Messrs.
 Coughlin, Golding and Meckler.
 Mr. Coughlin has served as chair of the Audit Committee since April 1, 2015.
 All members of the Audit Committee qualify as an independent director under the corporate governance standards of the Nasdaq Listing Rules and the independence requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Our Board of Directors has determined that all three Audit Committee members qualify as "audit committee financial experts" as such term is currently defined in Item 407(d)(5) of Regulation S-K.
+Our Board of Directors has determined that all three Audit Committee members qualify as "audit committee financial experts" as such term is currently defined in Item 407(d)(5) of Regulation S-K. Mr. Golding is not standing for re-election at the Annual Meeting and his membership of the Audit Committee will end at the Annual Meeting.
+The Company intends to appoint a replacement Audit Committee member for Mr. Golding no later than the date of the Annual Meeting.